 Due to the private nature of companies in Puerto Rico, transactions in Puerto Rico are friendly in nature.
-Hostile acquisitions are only possible in the context of publicly traded companies and Puerto Rico only has a handful of publicly traded companies.
+Hostile acquisitions are generally possible in the context of publicly traded companies and, as previously mentioned, Puerto Rico only has a handful of publicly traded companies.